Brandon Crawford Player Props: Giants vs. Yankees

-The San Francisco Giants and Brandon Crawford, who went 0-for-3 last time in action, battle Clarke Schmidt and the New York Yankees at Yankee Stadium, Saturday at 4:05 PM ET.
+The San Francisco Giants and Brandon Crawford, who went 3-for-5 with a double, a home run and three RBI last time in action, take on Jhony Brito and the New York Yankees at Yankee Stadium, Sunday at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Yankees.
+In his previous appearance, he racked up two extra-base hits (3-for-5 with a double, a home run and three RBI) against the Yankees.

 Brandon Crawford Game Info & Props vs. the Yankees